WestonSpiro/CSV_Cleaner/README.md

 Removed Characters: "!" "@" "#" "^" "&" "*" "(" ")" "[" "{" "~" "`" "'" ":" ";" "<" ">" "/" "" "_" "|" """ "?"

+Version 2 incorporates a GUI and alerts the user that the file has been cleaned

 Weston Spiro 2023

 All Rights Reserved